 A small number of meters do not have sufficient information associated with them to be able to allocate them to a country and are referred to as ‘Unallocated’ meters.
 Therefore, country values for the number of gas and electricity meters may be an underestimate of the true number of meters.

-Further information about measuring energy consumption is included in the methodology and guidance notes on the Department of Energy and Climate Change website.
+Further information about measuring energy consumption is included in the subnational methodology and guidance notes on the Department of Energy and Climate Change website.

-A similar process is used to compile the gas data.
-Gas transporters supply DECC with the Annualised Quantity (AQ) for each Meter Point Reference Number (MPRN) or gas meter as well as addresses points data.
+For gas, transporters supply DECC with the Annualised Quantity (AQ) for each Meter Point Reference Number (MPRN) or gas meter as well as addresses points data.
 An AQ is an estimate of annualised consumption using two meter readings at least six months apart and the closing reading is taken within the period 1 October to 30 September.
 The estimate is then weather corrected to reflect a 17 year trend.
 The MPRN data is then matched to a local authority and SOAs using the National Statistics Postcode Directory and the Postal Address File (PAF).

 Domestic energy consumption data are available for the English regions and Wales, local authorities and MSOAs as National Statistics and can be used in a time series analysis.
 LSOA data are also available and currently designated as Experimental Statistics.